lucbouchard1/senior-project/paper/s2-physics.md

 ## Reference Frames

 Three reference frames will be utilized throughout this paper, earth-centered inertial (ECI), local vertical local horizontal (LVLH), and body.
-Their definitions follow, and figure \ref{frames} shows 2D illustrations of the frames.
+Their definitions follow, and Figure \ref{frames} shows 2D illustrations of the frames.

 ### ECI